mdtanker/invert4geom/docs/contributing.md

 * Click on that link to open the respective source file on GitHub for editing online (you'll need a GitHub account).
 * Make your desired changes.
 * When you're done, scroll to the bottom of the page.
-* Fill out the two fields under "Commit changes": the first is a short title describing your fixes, start this with "docs:"; the second is a more detailed description of the changes.
+* Fill out the two fields under "Commit changes": the first is a short title describing your fixes, start this with `docs: `, then your short title; the second is a more detailed description of the changes.
 Try to be as detailed as possible and describe *why* you changed something.
 * Click on the "Commit changes" button to open a pull request (see below).
 * We'll review your changes and then merge them in if everything is OK.
 * Done 🎉🍺